 Antimicrobial stewardship, therapeutic drug monitoring and infection management in the ICU: results from the international A- TEAMICU survey

-BACKGROUND: Severe infections and multidrug-resistant pathogens are common in critically ill patients.
+Abstract: Background: Severe infections and multidrug-resistant pathogens are common in critically ill patients.
 Antimicrobial stewardship (AMS) and therapeutic drug monitoring (TDM) are contemporary tools to optimize the use of antimicrobials.
 The A-TEAMICU survey was initiated to gain contemporary insights into dissemination and structure of AMS programs and TDM practices in intensive care units.
-METHODS: This study involved online survey of members of ESICM and six national professional intensive care societies.
-RESULTS: Data of 812 respondents from mostly European high- and middle-income countries were available for analysis.
+Methods: This study involved online survey of members of ESICM and six national professional intensive care societies.
+Results: Data of 812 respondents from mostly European high- and middle-income countries were available for analysis.
 63% had AMS rounds available in their ICU, where 78% performed rounds weekly or more often.
 While 82% had local guidelines for treatment of infections, only 70% had cumulative antimicrobial susceptibility reports and 56% monitored the quantity of antimicrobials administered.
 A restriction of antimicrobials was reported by 62%.
 TDM of antimicrobial agents was used in 61% of ICUs, mostly glycopeptides (89%), aminoglycosides (77%), carbapenems (32%), penicillins (30%), azole antifungals (27%), cephalosporins (17%), and linezolid (16%).
 76% of respondents used prolonged/continuous infusion of antimicrobials.
 The availability of an AMS had a significant association with the use of TDM.
-CONCLUSIONS: Many respondents of the survey have AMS in their ICUs.
+Conclusions: Many respondents of the survey have AMS in their ICUs.
 TDM of antimicrobials and optimized administration of antibiotics are broadly used among respondents.
 The availability of antimicrobial susceptibility reports and a surveillance of antimicrobial use should be actively sought by intensivists where unavailable.
 Results of this survey may inform further research and educational activities.